 As the gateway to Cape Cod, Hyannis is in the heart of it all and so is your Hyannis, MA, vacation rental.
-Many visitors pass through on their way to other parts of the Cape or to the tony islands of Nantucket and Martha's Vineyard, both of which are accessible via ferry (one hour trips than run five times a day in low and shoulder season, six times a day in high season) or a short Cape Air flight.
+Many visitors pass through on their way to other parts of the Cape or to the islands of Nantucket and Martha's Vineyard, both of which are accessible via ferry (one hour trips than run five times a day in low and shoulder season, six times a day in high season) or a short Cape Air flight.
 The other villages of Barnstable are worth a visit, especially nearby Cotuit, which boasts the Cahoon Museum of American Art and the Cotuit Center for the Arts.
-The former features folk paintings as well as 19th and 20th century and contemporary American art.
-The latter showcases area talent via plays, concerts and art.

-Whether its combing for seashells, taking in a concert, or feeling nostalgic for a former president, Hyannis can't be beat.
-That's why a Hyannis, MA, vacation rental is the perfect getaway for your next Cape Cod adventure!
+Whether it's combing for seashells, taking in a concert, or perusing small-town scenery, Hyannis can't be beat.
+Book a Hyannis, MA, vacation rental and discover the perfect getaway for your next Cape Cod adventure.